 Hey there!
 This post contains affiliate links.
 Using my links means I earn a commission, which helps me create more rad content.
 More on affiliates here.

-If you’ve landed on this blog post, congrats!
-It means that you’ve snagged an interview – or you’re very close to snagging one.
+i get it!
 In this blog post, I share my top 7 job interview tips, including a helpful cheat sheet so you can be a bit more prepared and organized!

 [Background: I’m a career coach, and these are job interview tips I share with my clients!
 Check out my work as a career coach HERE!]